MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-data-science-deep-dive-using-the-revoscaler-packages.md

 This tutorial demonstrates how to use the enhanced R packages provided in [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)] to work with SQL Server data and create scalable R solutions, by using the server as a compute context for high-performance big data analytics.

-You will learn how to create a remote compute context, move data between local and remote compute contexts, and execute R code on a remote SQL Server.
-You will also learn how to analyze and plot data both locally and on the remote server, and how to create and deploy models.
+You learn how to create a remote compute context, move data between local and remote compute contexts, and execute R code on a remote SQL Server.
+You also learn how to analyze and plot data both locally and on the remote server, and how to create and deploy models.

 > [!NOTE]
 >